-Several submissions argued that existing guidance produced by the Office of the Information Commissioner for handling FOI requests could serve as a template for assessing requests by parents to exercise their child's data protection rights.

-transactions and interactions which children may have with a variety of organisations, children should also be able to be represented by an adult, either an expert in the field/advocate or a parent or guardian when exercising their rights or indeed when making a complaint to the DPC.
+Several submissions argued that existing guidance produced by the Office of the Information Commissioner for handling FOI requests could serve as a template for assessing requests by parents to exercise their child's data protection rights. adult, either an expert in the field/ advocate or a parent or guardian when exercising their rights or indeed when making a complaint to the DPC.